 Support for learning comes from a well-equipped library, seminar rooms for small group teaching and video conference suites to facilitate links with other schools or education institutes around the world.
 During break times, students can use the cafeteria facilities, indoor social spaces, outdoor areas or enjoy the peaceful atmosphere in the ‘Oasis’, a key feature in the centre of the building.

 Al Bateen Academy has been one of the few schools in Abu Dhabi to be open to WhichSchoolAdvisor.com about the academic achievements of its students - something we prize greatly, as we believe that parents should have access to this information as a key (but not sole) element of their decision-making process, in terms of the choice of school for their child(ren).

+Al Bateen Academy also ensures that students receive guidance for university or college entry.
 As well as more general guidance the school sets up events such as open days, trips to different campuses, guest speakers from universities around the world and Skype meetings with university representatives.
 The process is designed to give students the clarity they need before making the life-changing decisions of which university, which course and in what country...